 The maximum for each grant is $3,000.
 The AKPIA award may be combined with other sources of funding if necessary.
 AKPIA reserves the right to prorate its award when combined with another grant or fellowship.

-Award recipients must complete their travel or internship exclusively in the Summer of 2014 or IAP (January) 2015.
-Depending on their project completion, they must present their research at an AKPIA sponsored event in the Fall 2014 or Spring 2015 semester.
+Award recipients must complete their travel or internship exclusively in the Summer of 2015 or IAP (January) 2016, and must be registered students during the 2015-16 academic year.
+Depending on their project completion, they must present their research at an AKPIA sponsored event in the Fall 2015 or Spring 2016 semester.
 A final report on the research and its findings of no less than 2000 words is also required.

 Please complete the application form at http://web.mit.edu/akpia/www/travelgrantapp.htm. and follow the documentation submission instructions.
 Below are descriptions of the additional documents required.

 Proposal, travel plan, and letter of support, together with the other requirements, should be submitted electronically and if possible as a single PDF file to mailto:email@example.com.
 Detailed instructions can be found at http://web.mit.edu/akpia/www/travelgrantapp.htm.

 Awards will be announced by April 15, 2015.